What Happens in Vegas doesn’t have to stay in Vegas!

 The ITIN application can be submitted with your US tax return.
 The tax return must include all winnings less losses and taxes paid in order to calculate whether or not you will be getting a refund.
 There is a rare possibility that if your wins exceed your losses, additional taxes may need to be paid.

 Once you have completed the ITIN (W-7) application and your US tax return (1040NR) and submit them, be prepared that it could take up to six months to process your return and refund.

 So don’t be frustrated by the amount of paperwork.
 Once you have it pulled together, it is pretty straight forward.
 Or if you need assistance please do not hesitate to contact me.

 IRS – Effective June 22, 2012 the IRS made interim changes that affect the Individual Taxpayer Identification Number (ITIN) application process.
-You must now be an accredited agent for the IRS in order to obtain an ITN number.
+You must now be an accredited agent for the IRS in order to obtain an ITIN.
 This requires taking a course and writing an exam.
-They only accept applications May through August of the year.

 Have you found yourself in this situation?
 I’d love your feedback.
 And here on my blog, you’ll get commentluv so don’t forget to leave a link back to your own blog too!